Penetration Testing Insurance

 • Penetration testing is a more narrow and systematic approach.
 The client defines the scope of the testing and the methods to be used.
 Testers prepare a detailed report of their findings and provide the client with a cybersecurity risk assessment.

-• Ethical hacking, such as red teaming that emulates an attacker, is a broader approach that uses a wider range of techniques.
-For example, an ethical hacker might perform social engineering tests to find vulnerabilities in employees' security training, in addition to testing the company's IT systems.
+• Ethical hacking, such as red teaming that emulates real-world attack scenarios, is a broader approach that uses a wider range of techniques.
+For example, an ethical hacker might perform phishing or other social engineering tactics to find vulnerabilities in employees' security training, in addition to testing the company's IT systems.

 Because ethical hackers are not restricted by scope, it's a riskier profession.
 Penetration testing services can typically get insured through traditional markets, while ethical hackers may need to buy coverage from a non-admitted carrier.